 - Check your e-mail for details from us on directions and next steps.

-Focus Studies take a closer look at God’s Word as it relates to a specific book of the Bible or topic.
-These studies give us the chance to explore these topics/books with others over for a specific time frame anywhere from a few weeks to a semester.
+Bible Reading Groups take a closer look at God’s Word as it relates to a specific book of the Bible or topic.
+These groups give us the chance to explore topics/books with others over for a specific time frame anywhere from a few weeks to a semester.

 A mentor relationship is simply when someone walks alongside you and helps you move closer to Christ.
 We’ve developed three ways for you to move toward Christ-likeness through mentor relationships.